neiltesaluna/docker-frontend-backend/README.md

+# docker-compose-python
-# Docker Compose using Flask to spin up a Backend and Frontend service
+## Flask using docker-compose to spin up a Backend and Frontend service
 ### Building and Starting both services

 We can spin up both the fontend and backend service using: `> docker-compose up`